 Chateau St. Georges CotePavie Vineyards, Terroir, Grapes, Winemaking

 The 5.5 hectare Saint Emilion vineyard is planted to 80% Merlot and 20% Cabernet Franc.
 This marks a change in the vineyard makeup.
 Previously, there was up to 11% Cabernet Sauvignon planted in the vineyard, but those vines have since been removed.
 The terroir is limestone and clay soils.

 The vines are on average between 25 to 30 years of age.
-The vine are planted in 3 main blocks, with holdings adjacent to Chateau Pavie, close to Chateau La Gaffeliere and a small, coveted parcel on the plateau, not far from Chateau Ausone.
+The vines are planted in 3 main blocks, with parcels adjacent to Chateau Pavie, close to Chateau La Gaffeliere, and a small, coveted parcel on the plateau, not far from Chateau Ausone.
 The vineyard is planted to a density that ranges from 5,000-6,000 vines per hectare.

 When to Drink Chateau Saint Georges-Cote Pavie, Anticipated Maturity, Decanting Time